cockroachlabs-field/cockroachdb-multiregion-k3s-vms-azure/azure-infra-setup.md

   --custom-data cloud-init.txt
 ```

-- Deploy an internal Load Balancer for Region 3
+- Deploy an internal Load Balancer for the virtual machines in Region 3

 Create the Load Balancer and two Health Probes for the two services we are intending to load balance in Region 3.